-Enter the total value and the angle of the vector into the calculator to determine the vertical and horizontal components.
+Enter the total value and the vector’s angle into the calculator to determine the vertical and horizontal components.
 This can be used to calculate the components of a velocity, force, or any other vector quantity.

 Vertical & Horizontal Components Formula